TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 ::::::

-There is a geometric interpretation to eigenvalues and eigenvectors.
-Recall that a matrix gives rise to a linear transformation.
+A matrix gives rise to a linear transformation.
-Eigenvalues and eigenvectors make transparent how a matrix 'really works'.
+Eigenvalues and eigenvectors make transparent how a matrix/transformation 'works'.
 The next exposition captures some of the ideas of the rest of the chapter.

 ::::::{prf:example}
 :label: Ex:Eigenvalues:GeomInterpEarlierExample